antvis/G2/site/docs/manual/core/scale/overview.en.md

 - **linear/log/pow/sqrt**: Color gradients and numerical size mapping for continuous data
 - **quantize/quantile/threshold**: Segmented color mapping for continuous data

-For example, in a basic bar chart, the x channel scale defaults to `band` for implementing categorical coordinate axes in bar charts, while the y channel scale defaults to `linear`, mapping continuous data from the y channel's corresponding data column to bar lengths with visual properties.
+For example, in a basic bar chart, the x channel scale defaults to `band` for implementing categorical coordinate axis in bar charts, while the y channel scale defaults to `linear`, mapping continuous data from the y channel's corresponding data column to bar lengths with visual properties.

 Summary: